Skip to main content

 10How is this different from a selling price calculator?

-They're mirror images.
-A selling price calculator works forward: you pick a target margin and it tells you the price to charge.
-This discount profit calculator works backward: you pick a price cut and it tells you the sales lift it requires and the floor you must not cross.
-Use the selling price tool to set your everyday price, then use this one whenever you plan a discount, coupon, or flash sale on top of it.
+Mirror images.
+A selling price calculator works forward: target margin → price to charge.
+This one works backward: price cut → sales lift needed and safety floor.
+Use the selling price tool to set your everyday price; use this one when planning any discount on top of it.

 Category